jejjohnson/oceanbench/_sources/content/ml/xrdataset.md

 import numpy as np
 import einops
-import xarray_dataclasses as xrdataclass from oceanbench._src.datasets.base import XRDABatcher
+import xarray_dataclasses as xrdataclass from oceanbench._src.datasets.base import XRDAPatcher

 %load_ext autoreload
 %autoreload 2
 ```

-This tutorial walks through some of the nice features of the custom `XRDABatcher` class.
+This tutorial walks through some of the nice features of the custom `XRDAPatcher` class.
 This is a custom class that slices and dices through an `xr.DataArray` where a user can specify explicitly the patch dimensions and the strides.
 We preallocated the *slices* and then we can arbitrarily call the slices at will.
 This is very similar to the *torch.utils.data* object except we are only working with `xr.DataArray`'s directly.